SeanNaren/deepspeech.pytorch/README.md

 This continues from the same training state as well as recreates the visdom graph to continue from if enabled.

+If you would like to start from a previous checkpoint model but not continue training, add the `--finetune` flag to restart training from the `--continue_from` weights.

 ### Choosing batch sizes

 Included is a script that can be used to benchmark whether training can occur on your hardware, and the limits on the size of the model/batch